exakat/exakat/docs/Rules.rst

 +--------------+-------------------------------------------+

 .. _break-with-non-integer:

 Break With Non Integer
 ######################

-When using a `break <http://php.net/manual/en/control-structures.break.php>`_, the argument of the operator must be a positive non-null integer literal or be omitted.
+When using a `'break <http://php.net/manual/en/control-structures.break.php>`_, the argument of the operator must be a positive non-null integer literal or be omitted.

 Other values were acceptable in PHP 5.3 and previous version, but this is now reported as an error.

 .. code-block:: php

    <?php
-       // Can't break $a, even if it contains an integer.
+       // Can't 'break $a, even if it contains an integer.
        $a = 1;
        for($i = 0; $i < 10; $i++) {
-           break $a;
+           'break $a;
        }

-       // can't break on float
+       // can't 'break on float
        for($i = 0; $i < 10; $i++) {
            for($j = 0; $j < 10; $j++) {
-               break 2.2;
+               'break 2.2;
            }
        }